 A last minute segwit deal between the Litecoin creator and miners lead to a surge in LTC prices.
 Bitcoin did okay too, up by $31 dollars or 2.5 percent since last Tuesday.

 Litecoin Surges on Segwit Deal

-From a fundamental perspective, it’s not clear that the segwit upgrade by itself justifies the nearly five-fold increase in prices during the past month.
+From a fundamental perspective, it’s not clear for a cryptocurrency trader that the segwit upgrade by itself justifies the nearly five-fold increase in prices during the past month.
 The main ‘selling point’ of segwit is the smaller footprint, which frees up space for more transactions.
-But unlike bitcoin where blocks are frequently full, this almost never happens on Litecoin.
+But unlike Bitcoin where blocks are frequently full, this almost never happens on Litecoin.
 In addition, the 2.5-minute blocks (compared to 10 minutes for BTC) theoretically allows for 4 times as many LTC transactions during the same timeframe.

 Prices hit a high of $13.98 on the day of the deal and continued to rise slowly in the next few days.
 Two days ago a new high of $15.87 was reached.
 We are currently quoted at $14.62 dollars per coin.
 While fundamentally the reasons for the rally seem spurious, technically we’re still in an uptrend.
 To end it, the bears will have to push LTC/USD below the $10 round figure.
 The longer-term weekly and monthly charts remain bullish.

 Bitcoin Inches Higher